It’s a New Year, which means a fresh batch of new year resolution for yourself and your business!

 Or some combination of the above and more!

-This year, before your resolutions fly right out the window, let’s try a different approach and get the expert tip from award winning Business Coach, owner and local at our Workshop 38 space, Vanessa Moore.
+This year, before your New Year resolution fly right out the window, let’s try a different approach and get the expert tip from award winning Business Coach, owner and local at our Workshop 38 space, Vanessa Moore.

 Vanessa is the person behind Get Coached.

 Vanessa is based in Perth with clients all over Australia.
 She has over 14 years of business coaching under her belt and specialises in helping business owners take their business to the next level.

 She does this by moving your business out of chaos, get control and move into structure and scalability.

 We are very lucky to be able to catch up with Vanessa as she offers key business gems to help make your business’ New Year “milestones” instead of “resolutions” be a reality.

 Workshop 38: Thanks for taking the time to chat to us Vanessa.
 Let’s get to it.
 Businesses aim to grow and the new year seems to be a good time to make changes to achieve that growth.

 Do you have any advice on how to create resolutions that are realistic and achievable so we don’t get disappointed?

 Vanessa: I’d like to start off by saying that resolutions actually have a negative connotation to them.
 I remember growing up everybody would make new year’s resolutions and even as a young adult I’d make new year’s resolutions and within a day, a week, a month, they just disappeared.
 The way I see it, it’s better to reflect on the year that’s just been.
 Think about where you could have been better, where you could have done better, where you could have improved.
 Focus on positive things that happened.
 Then reflect on any of the negatives and think about the opportunities that came out of them.